d-ronin/openlager/README.md

 The **openlager** firmware (and bootloader) in `src/`, `loader/`, and `shared/` is licensed under a simplified BSD license as found in `src/LICENSE.txt`

+The openlager **logo** may only be used with permission from the dRonin project.

 The **fatfs** library in `libs/fatfs` is licensed under the one-clause BSD license as found in the source files in that directory.

 The **STM32F4xx_StdPeriph_Driver** library in `libs/STM32F4xx_StdPeriph_Driver` is largely licensed under a restrictive license that limits its usage to ST family processors.
 To use this software on non-ST parts, the dependency on this library code must be removed.
 Portions of this code (the `core_cm*` include headers) are licensed under a permissive 3 clause BSD license from ARM, as noted in the individual files.